 Information collected is never sold or shared with a party that has not been authorized by you through a completed written authorization form.
 American DataBank does not share, sell or trade PII with third parties for their promotional or marketing purposes.
 Information is only disseminated to other parties outside of the United States when it is for the purposes of completing international verifications and additional precautions are taken to ensure that information is protected.
 American DataBank may be required to disclose personal information in response to a lawful request by public authorities, including to meet national security or law enforcement requirements.

-In accordance with the Fair Credit Reporting Act (“FCRA”), American DataBank may collect, store, process and retain your background screening information, including personally identifiable information, for a minimum of seven (7) years unless you request a shorter period (but not less than two years) by sending a written notice to ADB directing that your information and records should be deleted from the System.
-Screening Information used for employment purposes will be destroyed after seven (7) years.
-Other information may be retained for longer or shorter than seven years depending on (1) the consumers wishes, (2) frequency of use, (3) contractual obligations, (4) legal requirements and (5) third party audit requirements.
+In accordance with the Fair Credit Reporting Act (“FCRA”), American DataBank may collect, store, process and retain your background screening information, including personally identifiable information, for a minimum of five (5) years unless you request a shorter period (but not less than two years) by sending a written notice to ADB directing that your information and records should be deleted from the System.
+Screening Information used for employment purposes will be destroyed after five (5) years.
+Other information may be retained for longer or shorter than five years depending on (1) the consumers wishes, (2) frequency of use, (3) contractual obligations, (4) legal requirements and (5) third party audit requirements.

 You have the right to request American DataBank to correct or remove information previously provided to American DataBank.
 Subject to legal requirements, American DataBank will take all reasonable steps to honor such requests.

 Log Files; Non-PII Information